 The Cottage and the Owners

 The cottage has all the facilities you’d expect of your own home, from washing machine to wifi to a slow cooker and for those with electric vehicles, a charging point.
 Many guests comment that it is ‘home from home before even unpacking’ and thus it is the experience offered by the Milne family and Pilmuir that makes your holiday unique.
 This is the main reason that guests come back time and time again.
-The cottage has four bedrooms with three upstairs including a single, double and family room (double bed plus bunk beds) along with a bathroom which also has a shower.
+The cottage has four bedrooms with three upstairs including a single, double and family room (double and single) along with a bathroom which also has a shower.
 There are panoramic views from the front rooms with lovely window seats.
 Downstairs is a king sized bedroom which has a television and sofa.
 Beside this bedroom is a shower room with toilet and this can either be for the private use of the king bedroom or as the downstairs toilet as it can be accessed from the utility room.

 The open plan living, kitchen and dining area is a lovely space which again has fantastic views with window seats to the front and the dining to the rear to view the wildlife in the garden/fields.
 One of the key features of the cottage is the wood burning stove which takes pride of place in the seating area and in the kitchen is the Aga-style cooker which combines both electric and gas.
 The kitchen has everything from a slow cooker, mixer, blender, microwave, plates and cutlery for kids through to salt, pepper, tea, coffee and other dry condiments.